craigbuckler/oldclink/src/pages/apartment-1-annexe/#index.md

 > Great visit.
 Beautiful part of England.
 Superb weather.
 Hope to return.
 <cite>R &amp; J Block, Auckland, New Zealand</cite>

-_The Annexe has a steep stairway and is not suitable for the disabled, elderly or young children.
-[The Flat offers full access facilities]([root]apartment-2-flat/)._
+_The Annexe has a twisting stairway with handrail but is not suitable for the disabled, elderly or young children.
+However, [our other holiday apartment offers full access facilities]([root]apartment-2-flat/)._

 _Pets are not permitted.
 However, dogs are welcome to use alternative accommodation within the property.
 Please refer to our [terms &amp; conditions]([root]book-holiday-home/terms/)._